Actindo-AG/Documentation/Cloudinary/Integration/02_ManageCloudinaryAttributes.md

 ## Configure a Cloudinary attribute

-The configuration of the Cloudinary attribute is important to define the meta data fields and other exchange settings between Actindo and Cloudinary.
+The configuration of the Cloudinary attribute is important to define the metadata fields and other exchange settings between Actindo and Cloudinary.

 #### Prerequisites